haq/mapcha/README.md

 other:
   # What inventory slot to give the map in. (between 0-8)
   inventory_slot: 4

+  # Stop the player from breaking blocks before the captcha is complete.
+  break_blocks: false

   # Stop the player from dropping items before the captcha is complete.
   drop_items: false